IDEAS Grant Competition

 Foreign Policy Goal Focus: Global Health; Climate, Energy, and the Environment; Economic Development and Entrepreneurship; Democracy and Human Rights

-Project Summary: Pacific University aims to increase diverse student participation in study abroad programs through the development of a study abroad program to French Polynesia as part of its Global Scholars first-year seminar, an initiative that creates faculty-led study abroad opportunities for first-year students.
-As an Asian American Native American Pacific Islander-serving institution, a focus on the Pacific Islands is both relevant to the student body and aligns with U.S. foreign policy goals.
-In French Polynesia, students will have the opportunity to address topics such as traditional healthcare, economic development, and the impact of French colonialism on the country.
+Project Summary: Pacific University, an Asian American and Native American Pacific Islander-serving institution, aims to engage more students who are underrepresented in study abroad including those of Asian American and Pacific Islander heritage.
+To achieve this, it will use its IDEAS grant to develop a study abroad program to French Polynesia, a less common study abroad destination.
+Pacific University’s focus on the Pacific Islands is both relevant to its student body, 20 percent of whom come from Hawaii, and to U.S. foreign policy goals, as reflected in the Indo-Pacific Strategy.
+In French Polynesia, students will have the opportunity to address topics such as traditional healthcare, environmental sustainability, economic development, and the impact of French colonialism on the country.
+IDEAS grant funding will support program development costs and faculty travel.

 Riverside Community College District (Moreno Valley College, Riverside City College and Norco College)